n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googleslides.md

 # Google Slides

-The Google Slides node allows you to automate work in Google Slides, and integrate Google Slides with other applications. n8n has built-in support for a wide range of Google Slides features, including creating, getting and replacing pages and presentation.
+The Google Slides node allows you to automate work in Google Slides, and integrate Google Slides with other applications. n8n has built-in support for a wide range of Google Slides features, including creating presentations, and getting pages.

 On this page, you'll find a list of operations the Google Slides node supports and links to more resources.